 - Highly trained

-Start weeding out your current possessions.
-Throw out, give away, or sell the things that you don’t want to move at a yard sale.
+Declutter: In preparation for staging your home, and moving out, it’s never too soon to start weeding out your possessions.
+Throw out, recycle, give away, or sell the things that you don’t want to move.

-Anything that you are sure you will not be using before moving day should get boxed.
+Start packing early: Anything that you are sure you will not be using before moving day should be boxed.

 Suggested Exterior Improvements

-- Painting: Touch up your house’s exterior paint before you put it on the market.
-Paint and/or clean the front door.
+- Painting: Touch up your house’s exterior paint, and paint or clean the front door.

 - Lawn: Keep your lawn freshly mowed and neatly trimmed.